apache/superset/superset-embedded-sdk/CONTRIBUTING.md

 To publish a new version, first determine whether it will be a major/minor/patch version according to [semver rules](https://semver.org/).
 Run `npm version [major|minor|patch]`, and commit the resulting version change.

-Building the package and publishing to npm will be handled by github actions automatically on merge to master.
+Building the package and publishing to npm will be handled by github actions automatically on merge to master, provided that the currently specified package version isn't already published.
-At least, in theory.
-It hasn't been implemented yet as I type this.